How Much Should You Offer On a Property?

 • Adjust for differences to determine a fair market value

-C. Income considerations
+C. Rental Income Considerations

 The income method is often used to evaluate rental homes that are bought as investments.
 Calculate the net operating income of a property.
 Estimate the potential rental income.
 Subtract associated costs, such as property taxes, insurance, maintenance, and management fees.